cbadici/thingworx-jdbccreator-extension/README.md

 This extension leverages the Thingworx FileRepository template to upload a third party JDBC driver file and create an “importable” extension using the uploaded file.

+As a prerequisite, you need to have access to the JDBC driver for the database you want to use.
+The extension does not contain any JDBC drivers.

 To use the builder (after importing the JDBCCreator Extension):

 1. **Open the JdbcCreator mashup**, click the “Choose File” button and select the JDBC driver file you want to use from your local file system